Arbitrary Integration Request Content Support

 {% hint style="warning" %}

 By default, integration endpoints only accept POST requests.
-Web Service Endpoints must be created to enable integration execution via other HTTP methods as documented in the [building-a-restful-crud-web-service](https://glyue.docs.sandboxbanking.com/tutorials/building-a-restful-crud-web-service "mention") how-to guide and the [web-service-endpoints](https://glyue.docs.sandboxbanking.com/reference/web-service-endpoints "mention") reference page.
+Web Service Endpoints must be created to enable integration execution via other HTTP methods as documented in the [Building a RESTful CRUD Web Service](/tutorials/building-a-restful-crud-web-service.md) how-to guide and the [Web Service Endpoints](/reference/web-service-endpoints.md) reference page.

 {% endhint %}